DaydreamerWilson/Wordle-Expecter/README.md

 # Wordle-Expecter
 - A side project to determine the best word to enter Wordle to narrow down the vocabulary list.
 (Same method as 3Blue1Brown, I stole his vocabulary list, and also his idea)
-- Don't know what went wrong with my algorithm and don't intend to fix it.

 - How to use the shitty program:
   - 1) Wait for list of recommend words to appear (Might takes up to minutes, depends on the number of words remaining, and your CPU spec)